Jonathan D. Schiller: Awards and honors

 Schiller received the John Jay Award in 2006 from Columbia College and the Alexander Hamilton Medal in 2012.

 In 2017, Schiller was named to the inaugural class of "Legends of Ivy Basketball" for achievements and contributions to the Ivy League's basketball program.
 In 2020, Columbia dedicated the basketball court in Levien Gymnasium in his honor.

 Personal life and family

+Schiller's first wife was Margaret Irwin Miller, daughter of J. Irwin Miller and granddaughter of Hugh Thomas Miller.
+They had three sons, Zachary Sweeney 'Zack' Schiller, Joshua Irwin 'Josh' Schiller, and Aaron Irwin Schiller, all of whom are alumni of Columbia University (graduates of either Columbia College or Columbia Law School).

-He is married to Marla Prather, an art collector and former Whitney Museum curator who is the ex-wife of Mortimer Zuckerman.
-Schiller has three sons from a previous marriage, Zachary, Joshua, and Aaron, all of whom are either graduates of Columbia College or Columbia Law School.
-Aaron Schiller is an architect, whereas Zachary "Zack" Schiller is a film producer whose production credits included the Escape Plan series, Midnight Sun, The Babysitter, and Countdown.
-His other son, Joshua Schiller, is married to Melissa Siebel Schiller, sister of Jennifer Siebel Newsom, the First Partner of California and spouse of California governor Gavin Newsom.
+Zack is a film producer whose production credits included the Escape Plan series, Midnight Sun, The Babysitter, and Countdown; In 2012, David Boies of Boies Schiller Flexner LLP and Zack Schiller co-founded Boies/Schiller Film Group later Boies Schiller Entertainment.

+Josh is a partner at his father's firm, and is married to Melissa Siebel Schiller, sister of Jennifer Siebel Newsom, the wife of California governor Gavin Newsom.